St. Louis approves police body cameras ahead of more protests

 An internal police car video that captured Stockley saying he was going to kill Smith during the pursuit was key part in the prosecutors' case against the former officer.

-Activists will hold a rally Wednesday to demand police reforms and voice frustration over policing in the city of 315,000 people.

-(Reporting by Brendan O'Brien; Additional reporting by Chris Kenning in Chicago; Editing by Lisa Shumaker)
+(Reporting by Brendan O'Brien; Additional reporting by Chris Kenning in Chicago and Dan Whitcomb in Los Angeles; Editing by Lisa Shumaker)